defano/wyldcard/README.md

 ## Features

 HyperTalk Java attempts to maintain high-fidelity to Apple's original software.
-By and large, HyperTalk Java has been an effort to clone the original, not to contemporize it.
+By and large, HyperTalk Java has been an effort to clone the original, not to modernize it.

 #### Organize information

-* Create, open, and save stacks of cards that can contain text, graphics, buttons, menus, sounds, and animations.
+* Create, open, and save stacks of cards containing text, graphics, buttons, menus, sounds, and animations.
-* Supports foreground and background layers; styled buttons and fields similar to HyperCard's; text fields can hold richly styled text.
+* Utilize foreground and background layers; styled buttons and fields similar to HyperCard's (text fields hold richly styled text).
-* Read and write text files from script; print individual cards and stacks of cards.
+* Sort cards and data; read and write text files from script; print individual cards or entire stacks of cards.

 #### Paint and draw

 * Use any of HyperCard's original paint tools, patterns, and 2D image transforms (all provided by the [JMonet library](https://www.github.com/defano/jmonet)).
 * Full-color graphics with alpha transparency, plus the ability to reduce color depth to give images a more "vintage feel."
-* Drag-and-drop graphics onto the card; import and export graphics using the "Import Paint" / "Export Paint" menu commands.
+* Drag-and-drop graphics onto the card; import and export graphics from the filesystem.
-* Includes many of the original button icons, plus the ability to create new icons from paint selections.
+* Includes many of the original button icons, plus the ability to create new icons from card graphics.

 #### Script your own software

 * Attach scripts to buttons, fields, cards, backgrounds and stacks; messages follow HyperCard's message passing order and can be trapped to override system behavior.
-* Supports much of the HyperTalk 2.2 language (almost all of the built-in commands and functions have been implemented).
+* Supports much of the HyperTalk 2.x language (most of the built-in commands and functions have been implemented).
-* Customize the application menu bar; author scripts that determine behavior of menu items.
+* Customize the application menu bar and author scripts that determine behavior of menu items.
 * Powerful expression language sports compound mutable chunk operations (`put the first word of "Hello World" after the second item of the third line of card field "data"`).

 #### Play with sounds and effects

 * Play HyperCard's original sound effects (`flute`, `harpsichord` and `boing`), and `dial` telephone numbers.
-* Synthesize sounds into a sequence of musical notes; supports pitch, octave, accidental, duration and tempo.
+* Synthesize sounds into a sequence of musical notes supporting pitch, octave, accidental, duration and tempo.
 * Animate cards and parts by locking and unlocking the screen with one of 23 animated visual effects (provided by the [JSegue library](https://www.github.com/defano/jsegue)).

 ### Notable absences